dylan-chong/towers-of-hanoi/REPORT.md

 ## Task 3

+NOTE: Because a changed only one line of code in the model to introduce parallelism, there would be no point duplicating the model class into modelparallel.
+I have instead added a `isParallel` Boolean field on the model.
+It is checked inside the `step` method to decide whether to use a parallel stream or sequential stream.

 ### a) How to add parallelism

 In the model's step method, the most expensive line of code is: